folly2022/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 This project is about how to use More pointers, arrays and strings in c-programming

 0. a function that concatenates two strings.
+1.  a function that concatenates two strings with integer n.